Carnoustie: Toponymy

-The origin of the name Carnoustie is uncertain.
-Plausible suggestions have included various Gaelic derivations such as cathair, càrr or càrn na fheusta, "fort, rock or cairn of the feast", or càrn guithais, "cairn of the firtree".
-However, these suggestions are of relatively recent origin and the name may derive from an obscure Pictish element, Càrn Ùstaidh.

-Folk etymology suggests that the name has a later, Anglic origin.
-The name is supposed to derive from the scots 'Craws Nestie', referring to the large number of crows that inhabit the area.
-This tradition is alluded to in the coat of arms of Carnoustie, which includes a pair of crows.
-Other, less likely possibilities include that it derives from 'Cairn of the Host' or 'Cairn of the Heroes' in memory of those who supposedly perished at the Battle of Barry.
+Carnoustie's name is of uncertain origin.
+The first element has been linked to a variety of Gaelic words, including cathair (fort), càrr (stone), and carn (cairn), but the second has eluded interpretation.
+Càrn Ùstaidh, the name used by Ainmean-Àite na h-Alba, is merely a Gaelicized form of the English name.
+A popular theory interprets the name as "craws' nestie", in reference to the large number of crows and rooks which once built their nests here, and the burgh seal displays a tree surrounded by crows in allusion to this.

-Ultimately the origin of the name is unknown but predates the town itself by several hundred years.
-The earliest record is of "Carnowis" in a 1510 charter of James IV to Archibald Douglas, 5th Earl of Angus.
-'Carnussie' farm is recorded in the Balmerino Abbey register of c.
-1575, which states that it (along with part of Grange of Barry and Badiehill) was feued to the Fairny family and 'Karnousty' farm can be seen on Pont's map of Lower Angus, c.
+Whatever its origin, the name predates the town itself by several hundred years.
+It first appears as "Carnowis" in a charter issued by James IV to the Earl of Angus in 1510.
+"Carnussie" farm is recorded in the Balmerino Abbey register of c.
+1575, which states that it (along with part of Grange of Barry and Badiehill) was feued to the Fairny family and "Karnousty" farm can be seen on Pont's map of Lower Angus, c.
 1583––1596.
-The town is seen as 'Carnowstie' in a deed of sale from 1595, 'Carnushie' appears in a tax roll from Balmerino Abbey in 1617, and the lands of 'Carnouslie' are referred to in the title deeds confirming its purchase by George Maule, 2nd Earl of Panmure in 1672.
-Adair is perhaps the first to depict Carnoustie with the current spelling in 1703, while Roy's military survey of Scotland, 1747–55 has it as 'Cornisty'.
-In Webster's Topographical Dictionary of Scotland (1819), Carnoustie is mentioned as 'Carnuistie'.
+The town is seen as "Carnowstie" in a deed of sale from 1595, "Carnushie" appears in a tax roll from Balmerino Abbey in 1617, and the lands of "Carnouslie" are referred to in the title deeds confirming its purchase by the Earl of Panmure in 1672.
+Adair is perhaps the first to depict Carnoustie with the current spelling in 1703, while Roy's military survey of Scotland, 1747–55 has it as "Cornisty".
+In Webster's Topographical Dictionary of Scotland (1819), Carnoustie is mentioned as "Carnuistie".